Skip to main content

 velero restore logs <restore-name>

-This should recreate the vCluster workloads, configurations as well as vCluster state in the virtual cluster namespace.
+This restores the vCluster workloads, configuration, and state in the virtual cluster namespace.

 velero install --provider <provider> --bucket <bucket_name> --secret-file <your_secret_file> --plugins velero/velero-plugin-for-<provider>:<semver> --use-restic

-Once the installation is complete you can check the status of the velero resources:
+3. After installation is complete, check the status of the Velero resources:

 $ kubectl get all -n velero